Note: Frank Miller’s Daredevil Artist’s Edition is a reprint of this Artifact Edition, with no new material added.

 Design is clean, subtle in its colour choices and fluid in the art chosen.
 Character dialogue peppered amongst the indexes gives an air of playfulness.
 Small panels for the first endpaper and one large panel for the second endpaper.
 Excellent as always.
 Here are Dahlk’s notes on the design:

 It would be hard to design something related to Daredevil without incorporating the color red.
 So instead of fighting against it, I decided to embrace it.
 The color choices were actually closer to the CMYK process colors.
 The blue is close to cyan and the red is sorta close to magenta, but not really.
 I know that may not make a lot of sense to you, but to me it does.
 Sorry…

 I wanted to use circular design icons through out.
 It represents Daredevil’s sensory perception, Bullseye’s mask, braille, and without sounding too philosophical, the story ends up coming full circle.
 When using particular elements, there is always a fine balance between “enough” and “too much.”
 Hopefully I didn’t cross the line.
 I think it’s entertaining to have a common design thread running through the book.
 I look at it as being a bonus.

 Production is top-notch IDW.
 Heavy matte paper stock in a sewn binding.
-The book comes without shrinkwrap in a cardboard case with a small colour sticker showing cover and ISBN with barcode.
+The book comes without shrinkwrap in a cardboard case with a small colour sticker showing cover and ISBN barcode.
 Oddly IDW shows the preliminary blue cover on their website still, almost a year after publication.
 The red cover shown here is the one you’ll find for sale.